 11 The Lone Star Water Water Forum is a water inquiry forum organized by Brenham, Texas citizens and supported by Texas A & M University's Agri-Life Extension Office, numerous local citizen and environmental groups, the City of Brenham, St. Edward's University, and the Texas Wildlife Association.
 The 8th Forum will be held in 2016.
+I was a speaker at four of the forums from 2012 to 2015.
+I also serve on the Board of Directors.
+I spoke that day in

-Springs Alliance in Austin (SOS Alliance),12 told the audience of 250 plus that Texans were doing such a great job at water conservation that there was no real water shortage at the time nor one should be anticipated in the future.
+Director of the Save Our Springs Alliance in Austin (SOS Alliance), 12 told the audience of 250 plus that Texans were doing such a great job at water conservation that there was no real water shortage at the time nor one should be anticipated in the future.
 Bunch's comments not only surprised the audience and other water policy experts, but simply were not believed by anyone in the audience.
 In fact, his comments were a misrepresentation of the facts in 2012.
 The Texas Water Development Board's (TWDB) 2012 State Water Plan had just been made public.
-The cover letter written by TWDB Chairman Ed Vaughn could not have been clearer - in drought conditions, there was not enough water available to meet the needs of Texans in the near future and beyond.13 The 2012 official state report mentioned several times that there was not enough water available in Texas to meet the state's anticipated growth over the next 50 years supported by professional expert opinions and science.
+The cover letter written by TWDB Chairman Ed Vaughn could not have been clearer - in drought conditions, there was not enough water available to meet the needs of Texans in the near future and beyond.
+The 2012 official state report